-{ For each constant $k$, the \rec{GHD,\,$k$} problem is fixed-parameter tractable w.r.t.\ the parameter $(i,c)$ for hypergraphs enjoying the \icBMIP, i.e., in this case, \rec{GHD,\,$k$} can be solved in time $\calO(h(i,c) \cdot \poly(n))$, where $h(i,c)$ is a function depending on $i$ and $c$ only and $\poly(n)$ is a function that depends polynomially on the size $n$ of a given hypergraph $H$. }
+{ For each constant $k$, the \rec{GHD,\,$k$} problem is fixed-parameter tractable w.r.t.\ the parameter $i$ for hypergraphs enjoying the BIP, i.e., in this case, \rec{GHD,\,$k$} can be solved in time $\calO(h(i) \cdot \poly(n))$, where $h(i)$ is a function depending on the intersection width $i$ only and $\poly(n)$ is a function that depends polynomially on the size $n$ of the given hypergraph $H$. }

 \begin{theorem} \thmBMIPfpt \end{theorem}